 Read Were you sold a car on unaffordable finance? which looks at some of your other alternatives and take some debt advice.

-If you have temporary problems because of Coronavirus, you can get 6 months of car finance deferrals and at the end of that you can ask your lender for other help, see Can you afford your car finance if your payment breaks have ended?
+For other help, see Can you afford your car finance if your payment breaks have ended?

 Jasmin Kay says